HISTORY

 In the same year, an agreement with Volvo Group SA for the UD and Renault Truck portfolios in Mozambique was signed, strengthening the offerings for MOTORCARE customers.

-With easy access to main operational entities and customer sites, a ‘centre of expertise’ started operating out of Johannesburg, South Africa, in early 2014, in order to support customer and performance-related initiatives and activities.
+With easy access to main operational entities and customer sites, a ‘centre of expertise’ started operating out of Johannesburg, South Africa, in early 2014, to support customer and performance-related initiatives and activities.

 International accredited standards